phaserjs/phaser/README.md

 * Refactored QuadTree so it no longer creates any temporary variables in any methods.
 * The Sprite Renderer now uses a single setTransform for scale, rotation and translation that respects the Sprite.origin value in all cases.
 * Sprite.modified is set to true if scale, rotation, skew or flip have been used.
-* By default the Sprite.origin is set to the center of the sprite, but can be offset to anywhere.
 * Added Tween.loop property so they can now re-run themselves indefinitely.
 * Added Tween.yoyo property so they can reverse themselves after completing.